-Chatfield College routinely releases information to the press and other media about the academic and extracurricular achievements of students.
-Any student who prefers that such information not be released should indicate so on the Application for Admission or on the FERPA "opt out" form available in the Registrar's office.
+Chatfield routinely releases information to the press and other media about the academic and extracurricular achievements of students.
+Any student who prefers that such information not be released should indicate so on the Application for Admission.

 Weather-Related Information and Course Cancellation